To make your October a bit more thrilling, we’ve curated a list of the most haunted places in Nottinghamshire.

 Trip to Jerusalem | Visit Nottinghamshire

-Ye Olde Trip to Jerusalem, a treasure to the Nottingham folk, full of history and perhaps even some mysterious deaths… The pub, built in 1189, has been a part of Nottingham life for centuries and is said to be the oldest pub in England.
+Beloved by locals, Ye Olde Trip to Jerusalem is the site of much history and perhaps even some mysterious deaths… The pub, built in 1189, has been a part of Nottingham for centuries and is said to be the oldest pub in England.
 In the Rock Lounge upstairs sits a ‘cursed galleon’ – a small wooden model of a ship.
-Rumour has it that those who have tried cleaning the ship were each met with a mysterious death soon after.
+Rumour has it that all those who have tried cleaning the ship were met with a mysterious death soon after.

 Not planning on having any kids yet?
 Then be sure to avoid the Trip’s most haunted antique chair.
-It it is said that any woman who sits on it has an increased chance of becoming pregnant, and wouldn’t that leave you feeling slightly haunted?
-If a cursed pub isn’t enough to get you interested, just beneath its grounds lie a network of caves you can explore on a trail.
+It it is said that any woman who sits on it has an increased chance of becoming pregnant.
+If a cursed chair isn’t enough to peak your interest, just beneath the pub lies a network of caves you can explore.
 So whether you want to drink in the history of the old Nottingham caves, or drink away your fears – this ancient pub is well worth a visit.

 7. The Workhouse (Southwell)